BoXiaoGit/Reinforcement-Learning-Examples/README.md

 The Car Rental example has been solved from 4 different reinfocement learning based methods, i.e., dynamice programming, monte-carlo, TD difference and the value iteration.

 The gambler and maze examples are solved using one reinforcement learning method.

+The gridworld example is solved through Monte-Carlo and temperal different methods.